 Chances are your customers probably don’t.
 And rightfully so.
 But when you thoughtfully engage in conversations and build a relationship through text and in person, you can certainly get people to love your business.

-We’ve talked about tone and business texting etiquette, both of which are key to building a relationship through text.
-To avoid the pitfalls of coming on too strong, we’re diving in deeper to how you should address customers.
+We’ve talked about tone and texting etiquette, both of which are key when you want to build a relationship through text.
+To avoid the pitfalls of coming on too strong, let’s dive in deeper to how you should address customers.